arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ![Name Sans Display, v0.3 vs v0.5](name_sans-v03_v05-display.svg)
 *In earlier versions of Name Sans, opening shapes of many characters were tight, in response to other popular & historical grotesque typefaces.
 They have since been widened to more closely reflect observed lettering of the NYC mosaics.*

 There are a few exceptions to the open apertures.
 The Black & Ultra weights, which are pretty unabashedly of my own invention, exagerate the system into purely-display territory.
 Here, the apertures do close off to avoid overly-large whitespaces in text.
-Likewise, some tabular figures are fairly wide across all weights, so numbers like `2` and `3` have more-horizontal terminals in their tabular versions.
+Likewise, some tabular figures are fairly wide across all weights, so numbers like `2` & `3` have more-horizontal terminals in their tabular versions.

 ![Name Sans Ultra, v0.3 vs v0.5](name_sans-v03_v05-display_ultra.svg)
 *Apertures were opened up – but only a bit – in Ultra weights.
 Counters were adjusted from circular to elliptical shaping to present of more-serious tone.*